kkdey/Logolas/README.md

 ```
 <img src="vignettes/figures/makemylogo_with_lambda.png" alt="Logo Plot" height="300" width="700">

-Note that e put `lambda` inside "/.../" to make sure that the function reads it as a new symbol and not general English alphabets or numbers.
+Note that we put `lambda` inside "/.../" to make sure that the function reads it as a new symbol and not general English alphabets or numbers.
 Once you run this, you should see the symbol as follows

 This confirms that the symbol has been read into the mix, and now it can be used for stacking logo symbols under the `logomaker()` functionality.